hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 ### After initialization, this command is used to create an execution plan.
 Terraform inspects the configuration files, compares the current state with the desired state, and generates a detailed plan of what actions (create, modify, delete) will be taken to achieve the desired configuration.

+### validate the changes that will be made without impacting existing workloads? terraform plan

 ```bash
 iac-server $ terraform plan